Associate Program Director, Department of Emergency Medicine, University of Alabama at Birmingham

 Clinical Pharmacist - Emergency Medicine, University of Alabama at Birmingham

 Dr. Rivera earned her PharmD from the University of Florida.
 She completed a pharmacy practice residency at Lakeland Regional Health in Lakeland, Florida in 2011 and went on to complete a Clinical Toxicology/Emergency Medicine Fellowship with the Florida Poison Information Center at UF Health Jacksonville in Jacksonville, Florida.
-For the past 6 years, Dr. Rivera has practiced as a Clinical Pharmacist in Emergency Medicine at UAB Hospital in Birmingham, Alabama where she is an Associate Professor with the Department of Emergency Medicine.
+For the past 6 years, Dr. Rivera has practiced as a Clinical Pharmacist in Emergency Medicine at UAB Hospital in Birmingham, Alabama where she is an Assistant Professor with the Department of Emergency Medicine.
 She is board-certified as a Diplomate of the American Board of Applied Toxicology and serves her institution’s Office for Medical Toxicology and the Alabama Poison Information Center as a Clinical Toxicologist.

 Assistant Professor, Dept of Surgery, University of South Alabama